Class size FAQ

 The FAQ below addresses some common questions and concerns about the bill and the impact it would have on our schools.

-What would be the new class size limits as mandated in this legislation?
+What are the new class size limits as mandated in this legislation?

 By September 2028, the city would have to cap classes at 20 students in kindergarten through third grade, 23 students for grades 4-8, and 25 students for high school classes.